Flee-Time/Yekta-Submarine/README.md

 Check us out on Social Media :
 Instagram : yekta.team

+Yekta Team, hereby disclaims all copyright interest in the program “Yekta-Submarine” (Submarine Firmware) written by Koray Bilir.
 This project is under a GPL3 lisence.
 This firmware is free to use for personal projects, for any other use please contact me before use.